stats285/stats285.github.io/percy_lecture.md

 ![Percy Liang](/assets/img/Percy_liang.jpg)

 [Percy Liang](https://cs.stanford.edu/~pliang/) is a professor in the Department of Computer Science at Stanford.
-His research is in the area of machine learning (ICML, NIPS) and natural language processing (ACL, NAACL, EMNLP) communities.
+His research is in the area of machine learning and natural language processing.

 [back](./)